 · Dayton is home to Wright-Patterson Air Force Base, the U.S. Air Force Research Labs and the center for Air Force acquisitions

-· At the turn of the 20th century Dayton had more inventions per capita than any other city in the U.S. Dayton inventions range from Inventions range from the airplane, the cash register, Freon and the electric car starter to the pop-top can and the ice cube tray
+· At the turn of the 20th century.
+Dayton had more inventions per capita than any other city in the U.S. Dayton inventions range from the airplane, the cash register, Freon and the electric car starter to the pop-top can and the ice cube tray.

-· Dayton is the home to funk music.
-Bands such as The Ohio Players,
+· Dayton is the home to funk music and bands such as The Ohio Players, and the Funk Museum.

 · Dayton has a National Park!—The Dayton Aviation Heritage National Historical Park, a must-see Dayton attraction, celebrates the ingenuity and innovation of three exceptional Dayton residents and childhood friends: Wilbur Wright, Orville Wright and Paul Laurence Dunbar.